17 Berkeley Square

 FOR AN INTRODUCTION TO BERKELEY SQUARE, CLICK HERE

-One of the most obscure Berkeley Square houses in terms of any architectural or photographic documentation is #17, built on Lot 11 circa 1925, nearly 20 years after the Burke house at #6; it was possibly the last to go up behind the gates.
+One of the most obscure Berkeley Square houses in terms of any architectural or photographic documentation is #17, built on Lot 11 in 1924, nearly 20 years after the Burke house at #6; it was one of the last to go up behind the gates.
 Its owner, however, wasn't obscure, but rather one of the builders of Los Angeles.
 Horace Gilbert Miller dealt in iron—both the kind used in construction as well as the kind from Detroit.
 Born in Meriden, Connecticut, on May 21, 1864, he was married and had a son by the time he arrived in the Southland at the age of 27.
 The obvious thing to do in a city of such meteorological charms, available land, and pioneer spirit was to build, or at least to get into the game of supplying materials for building all the downtown office towers and all the bridges, pipes, conduits, aqueducts, and sewers that were coming together in Los Angeles at a furious pace as the 20th century approached, and beyond.
 The 1900 census indicates that Horace was already in the iron business, referring to him as a manufacturer.
 He and his wife, née Ada M. Patchen, born in Connecticut in 1866, had been married since 1887, and they were obviously prospering.
-Though it wasn't on the stretch of the street with the largest houses and they did carry a mortgage, the house they lived in was on what was then the most fashionable thoroughfare in town, West Adams Street.
+Though it wasn't on the stretch of the street with the largest houses and they did carry a mortgage, the sizable house they lived in was (and remains) at 1539 West Adams Street, then most fashionable thoroughfare in town.
 Later the Millers acquired a beach house at Balboa.
 Their son Robert had been born in 1888 back in Meriden; daughter Margaret arrived 10 years later in Los Angeles.

 Horace ascended through the corporate ranks of Union Iron Works, holding the office of secretary-treasurer for many years.
 After attaining the presidency of the firm by the '20s, he and Ada decided that digs more in keeping with his new status were in order.
 Lot 11, having remained empty for nearly 20 years, had been adding to the sense of spaciousness of the Cheneys' property next door—and their house at #15 already stood on a double lot.
 Whether it was the Burkes who had held onto the unimproved Lot 11 all these years, or whether it was someone else—possibly even the Cheneys—who had been sitting on it is not known.
 There are a number of possibilities here as to ownership, as several lots on the Square seem to have been bought for speculative purposes by a few random names we've been able to connect, though not specifically, to various real estate transactions in the Square.
 In any case, Miller wound up with Lot 11 and part of Lot 10; on May 13, 1924, the Department of Buildings issued him permits to begin construction.
 The Millers were in residence at #17 by 1925.
 It appears that the firm with which Sumner Spaulding was then associated, Webber, Staunton & Spaulding—designers around the same time of Malaga Cove Plaza at Palos Verdes and Harold Lloyd's Greenacres in Beverly Hills—were the architects.